 Sally: Why did you leave without telling me?Ben: Someone dear to me made me question my life.Sally: What stupid dorkhead was that?!?Ben: She asked me why I was studying medicine.BeatSally: Oh.

-- So armor-piercing that it facilitates his Walking the Earth, followed by becoming The Obi-Wan in the process.
+- So armor-piercing that it facilitates his Walking the Earth, followed by becoming the mentor in the process.

-- It's then later turned into what can be best described as an Armor Piercing Answer.
+- It's then later turned into an Armor-Piercing Response.

 - Arson, Murder, and Jaywalking: